 STAT 4197Fundamentals of SAS Programming for Data Management

-• Concentrations consist of five courses (15 credits) relating to the functional or regional themes below.
+• Specialization consist of at least three courses (9 credits) relating to the functional or regional themes below.

-• Concentrations and second majors must be declared no later than the end of the second semester of the student's sophomore year.
-Concentrations must be declared by completing the online Concentration Declaration Form.
-Second majors must be declared by completing the requisite Program Declaration Form.
+• Specializations must be declared no later than the end of the second semester of the student's sophomore year by completing the appropriate form on the Elliott School Academic Advising website.

-To explore concentration options, see course lists below and additional information on the Elliott School website.
+To explore specializations options, see course lists below and additional information on the Elliott School website.

 Electives

-In consultation with an academic advisor, students complement their required coursework with elective courses to complete their second major or fulfill remaining credit hour requirements.
+In consultation with an academic advisor, students complement their required coursework with elective courses to fulfill remaining credit hour requirements.

 Language requirement

 Students must demonstrate third-year proficiency in a modern language by examination or coursework.
 If taking coursework, students can satisfy the language requirement by taking a course that is equivalent to third-year proficiency, or by taking a course beyond the third year which has a listed prerequisite of the second semester of the third year.
-Please note the language placement exam determines the level at which students begin their language study.
-Additional information regarding the Elliott School language examinations is available from the academic advisor.
+Please note that the language placement exam determines the level at which students begin their language study.
+Additional information regarding the Elliott School language examinations is available from the Elliott School academic advising office and the ESIA Undergraduate Language Proficiency webpage.
 This requirement is satisfied automatically for students who were required to take the TOEFL or IELTS examination as part of GW's admissions process.

 Arabic